japan's best ski travel agent award winner badges 2024 and 2025

 Dates: Mid March to Early April

 When spring skiing starts in Japan differs from one ski season to the next.
 Some years temperatures start to warm up at the end of February, but usually the change in season becomes noticeable in March.
 Incredible spring powder dumps are not infrequent, and this time of the year usually means plentiful bluebird days with picture perfect views, from the big mountain peaks of Hakuba to the lake Toya view from Rusutsu and of course, the unbelievable Mount Youtei.
 When conditions really warm up ‘spring skiing’ can be fun and fast, and on mainland Japan can often coincide with the opportunity to view cherry blossoms or enjoy some warmer weather in Tokyo or Kyoto.
 Prices in resort come down in the spring, so if soaking up Japanese culture, onsens, cuisine and travel is for you, it may be the perfect time to visit.
-The Japan ski season 2023-2024 is planned to last until May 6th at Niseko Hirafu, but we probably wouldn’t recommend visiting after the second weekend in April.
+The Japan ski season lasts into May in some resorts, but we probably wouldn’t recommend visiting after the second weekend in April.
 In Hakuba higher slopes tend to offer great spring skiing well into April with more going on in the surrounding area.
 Hakuba is also a year round town with lots of shops and restaurants staying open outside of the ski season.
 Whatever ski area you visit it is important to be aware that in spring ski shuttle buses, lift operation and village amenities start to wind down.
+Properties that were ski in ski out may no longer be.
 When you book our specialist team can advise you how to ensure you get the most out of your holiday during the off-peak months.

 TOP TIPS ON WHEN TO SKI IN JAPAN